-8.6 Thermal Loading Calculations

-We have performed the thermal loading calculates to help us determine the required cooling capacity of the cryocooler and it's steady state operational temperature.
+Figure 25.
+A small vacuum valve used to isolate each cryostat from the vacuum manifold.
+9.6 Thermal Loading Calculations We have performed the thermal loading calculates to help us determine the required cooling capacity of the cryocooler and it's steady state operational temperature.
 This mode is composed of two key components: the thermal conduction model and the radiation model.

-NGAO LOWFS Cryostat Thermal Conduction Model
+NGAO LOWFS Cryostat Thermal Conduction Model Figure 26.

-Figure 20.
 The thermal conduction model for the LOWFS Cryostat.

+Figure 27.
+Resistive model for the LOWFS cryostat.